Generalised Bayesian Inference for Discrete Intractable Likelihood: Conclusion

 This work focused on independent and identically distributed data, meaning that (for example) regression models were not considered.
 Relaxing the independence and identical distribution assumptions represents a natural direction for future work, and a road map is provided by recent research in the score-matching literature \citep{xu2022generalized}.

-One of our technical contributions is to present a discrete Fisher divergence applicable to distributions defined on a countably infinite set.
+One of our technical contributions is to present a discrete Fisher divergence applicable to distributions defined on multi-dimensional and countably infinite sets.
 This divergence can be regarded as a proper local scoring rule, which complements existing methodology developed in the finite domain context in \citet{dawid2012proper}.
 The use of scoring rules as loss functions within a generalised Bayesian framework for continuous data was considered in \citet{Giummole2019,pacchiardi2021generalized}, and our work can be seen as an analogous approach for discrete data, with particular focus on intractable likelihood.

 DFD-Bayes was demonstrated to outperform the comparative approach, KSD-Bayes, in our experiments both in terms of inferential performance and computational cost.
 However, one of the significant advantages of KSD-Bayes is robustness in the presence of outliers contained in dataset \citep{Matsubara2021}.
 This is confirmed through an additional experiment on the Ising model in \Cref{subsec: KSD_robustness} Thus, in settings where robust inference is required, the KSD-Bayes approach may be preferred.
-Future work could however focus on generalising our DFD construction to allow for further robustness as per the diffusion score-matching framework of \citet{Barp2019}.
+Future work could however focus on generalising our construction of the discrete Fisher divergence to allow for further robustness as per the diffusion score-matching framework of \citet{Barp2019}.